mnr/writing-wip/hotmeal.md

 “We’re investigating the explosion now.
 Is there anything we can tell you - or that you would like us to know?”

 “Yes, there is.”
 Archer puts down the glass and crosses his arms.
 “Dakota was a good engineer.
 Not brilliant, but decent enough to accomplish what she needed to do.
 School wasn’t easy for her.
 She had to struggle to finish that degree.
 But it taught her to be careful, persistent, and not to assume her initial instinct was correct.
 Archer chokes up, wipes his eyes.
 He takes a breath and continues,”That’s why I’m surprised she got caught in an explosion.
-She didn’t expect things would run the first or second time.
-So she planned for failure."
+She never expected things would run the first or second time, so she planned for failure."

 “I assume you know she was experimenting with the oven?” asks Araci.